CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/API.md

 ## <h>nv set system api listening-address \<listening-address-id\></h>

-Configures the API listening address; you can specify an IPv4 address or localhost.
+Configures the NVUE REST API listening address; you can specify an IPv4 address or localhost.
 If you do not specify a listening address, NGINX listens on all addresses for the target port.

 ### Command Syntax